 Does that look like something you could use?
 Here are the steps to achieve that.

 1. Import your trading partner's PGP public key

-Before you can PGP encrypt a file which your trading partner can later on decrypt at the other end, you'll first need to obtain your trading partner's PGP public key.
+Before you can PGP-encrypt a file which your trading partner can later on decrypt at the other end, you'll first need to obtain your trading partner's PGP public key.
 Once you have that, you can then import it to your managed file transfer server so it can be called into play whenever a file needs encryption.
 Here's how you'd do the import.

-After that, choose Public key for the Key type, click Browse, and then navigate to the folder containing the public key file you got from your trading partner.
+Once the Import PGP Key dialog appears, choose Public key for the Key type, click Browse, and then navigate to the folder containing the public key file you got from your trading partner.
 Select the file and then click OK.

 2. Establish a FTPS Trading Partner connection

 Now, go to the domain where you want to enable automatic PGP encryption.